hashicorp/vagrant/website/docs/source/v2/networking/forwarded_ports.html.md

 This will allow acessing port 80 on the guest via port 8080 on the host.

+## Options Reference

+This is a complete list of the options that are available for forwarded ports.
+Only the `guest` and `host` options are required.
+Below this section, there are more detailed examples of using these options.

+* `guest` (int) - The port on the guest that you want to be exposed on the host.
+This can be any port.

+* `guest_ip` (string) - The guest IP to bind the forwarded port to.
+If this is not set, the port will go to the every interface.
+By default, this is empty.

+* `host` (int) - The port on the host that you want to use to access the port on the guest.
+This must be greater than port 1024 unless Vagrant is running as root (which is not recommended).

+* `host_ip` (string) - The IP on the host you want to bind the forwarded port to.
+If not specified, it will be bound to every IP.
+By default, this is empty.

+* `protocol` (string) - Either "udp" or "tcp".
+This specifies the protocol that will be allowed through the forwared port.
+By default this is "tcp".

 ## Forwarded Port Protocols

 By default, any defined port will only forward the TCP protocol.
 As an optional third parameter, you may specify `protocol: 'udp'` in order to pass UDP traffic.
 If a given port needs to be able to listen to the same port on both protocols, you must define the port twice with each protocol specified, like
 so:

 ```